markshust/docker-magento/README.md

 ### Manual Setup (New Project)

 Same result as the one-liner above.
-Just replace `magento2` references with the hostname that you wish to setup.
+Just replace `magento2.test` references with the hostname that you wish to setup.

 ```
-# Quick setup for a new instance of Magento 2, using magento2.test as a base:
+# Quick setup for a new instance of Magento 2:
 curl -s https://raw.githubusercontent.com/markoshust/docker-magento/master/lib/template|bash -s -- magento-2

 bin/download 2.3.0